Maturin Murray Ballou

-Maturin Murray Ballou (April 14, 1820 – March 27, 1895) was a writer and publisher in 19th-century Boston, Massachusetts.
+Maturin Murray Ballou (April 14, 1820 – March 27, 1895) was an American writer and publisher in 19th-century Boston, Massachusetts.
 He co-founded Gleason's Pictorial, was the first editor of the Boston Daily Globe, and wrote numerous travel books and works of popular fiction.

 Brief biography

 1820s–1840s

 Ballou was born in Boston in 1820, to parents Hosea Ballou and Ruth Washburn.
 He attended The English High School, and although he passed the entrance exam for Harvard College, he did not attend.
 He married Mary Anne Roberts on September 15, 1839; children included Murray Roberts Ballou (b.
 1840).

 Starting around 1838, Ballou wrote for the Olive Branch, a weekly paper published in Boston.
-In addition to writing, he worked various jobs for the Boston Post Office, 1839 and the Boston Custom House, ca.1845.
+In addition to writing, he worked various jobs for the Boston Post Office, 1839 and the Boston Custom House, ca. 1845.
 From 1842 through 1844, Ballou and Isaac H. Wright published the weekly newspaper Bay State Democrat.
 Writing under the pseudonym Lieutenant Murray, Ballou authored popular novels which were published by Frederick Gleason starting around 1845, such as The Gipsey, or, the Robbers of Naples: a Story of Love and Pride.
 He also wrote stories for The Flag of Our Union.